State duties and taxes

 Duties and taxes imposed by the Victorian Government are administered by the State Revenue Office Victoria.
-Many of these have been abolished as a result of the introduction of the GST.
+Many of these have been abolished as a result of the introduction of the Goods and Services Tax (GST).

 Further information about duties and taxes can be obtained from the State Revenue Office Victoria.